12 Before-And-After Garden Makeovers That Will Inspire Your Next Outdoor Project

 AFTER: Patio Perfect for a Family Dinner

 An outdoor rug hides the cement and adds a playful splash of color, texture, and toe-tickling softness to the cement.
-Hint: You can find rugs in just about every color, shape, style, and size for a great bargain.
-(Many are made from recycled materials, too.)
+You can find rugs in just about every color, shape, style, and size; many are made from recycled materials, too.
+Or DIY your own customized rug design by painting an inexpensive, plain one.

 BEFORE: Unkempt Corner